jofan/gulp-replace/README.md

 # gulp-replace [![NPM version][npm-image]][npm-url] [![Build status][travis-image]][travis-url]
 > A string replace plugin for gulp 3

+## This is a fork of original gulp module

+The only difference is the addition of ___file.path___ as second parameter to replacement function.

 ## Usage

 First, install `gulp-replace` as a development dependency: